-Subject to the decisions that are reserved at law or are in the bank's charter for decision by the owners (in limited liability structures) or shareholders, the members council or the board of management has the authority to make decisions in the name of the bank and to exercise the rights and obligations of the bank, in particular with respect to investment and asset acquisition decisions with a value of more than 20 per cent (for limited liability banks) and 10 per cent (for joint-stock commercial banks) of the charter capital of the bank.40 The general director has authority for transactions of lesser amounts.
+Subject to the decisions that are reserved at law or are in the bank's charter for decision by the owners (in limited liability structures) or shareholders, the members council or the board of management has the authority to make decisions in the name of the bank and to exercise the rights and obligations of the bank, in particular with respect to investment and asset acquisition decisions with a value of more than 20 per cent (for limited liability banks) and 10 per cent (for joint-stock commercial banks) of the charter capital of the bank.39 The general director has authority for transactions of lesser amounts.

-The shareholders of a joint-stock bank must by law approve investments and acquisitions and sales valued at more than 20 per cent of the bank's charter capital and contracts with a value of more than 20 per cent of the bank's charter capital between the bank and its management (members of the board of management, or of the board of controllers, or the general director), or between the bank and major shareholders, i.e., shareholders holding at least 5 per cent of the bank's charter capital, or their respective related parties and between the bank and its affiliates.41 In a limited liability bank all transactions of the bank with the members of the members council or its top management, or both, must be approved by the members council.42
+The shareholders of a joint-stock bank must by law approve investments and acquisitions and sales valued at more than 20 per cent of the bank's charter capital and contracts with a value of more than 20 per cent of the bank's charter capital between the bank and its management (members of the board of management, or of the board of controllers, or the general director), or between the bank and major shareholders (i.e., shareholders holding at least 5 per cent of the bank's charter capital), or their respective related parties and between the bank and its affiliates.40 In a limited liability bank all transactions of the bank with the members of the members council or its top management, or both, must be approved by the members council.41

-The board of management, the members council or the owner (in case of a onemember limited liability bank) may appoint one of its members (if applicable) or employ

-35 Articles 66 and 70 of the LCI.
+The board of management, the members council or the owner (in case of a onemember limited liability bank) may appoint one of its members (if applicable) or employ another person as the general director.
+The general director manages the daily business of the bank, supervised by the board of management or the members council and the board of controllers and is responsible to the board of management or the members council.